Tools and Resources for Individuals and Families

 Use this area of the website to find important resources and tools, such as downloadable applications, where to locate a navigator, how to get started, and find up-to-date information, reminders, and guidance throughout the Open Enrollment period and beyond.

-The 2018 Open Enrollment period ended January 23, 2018, but you may be able to enroll in coverage now.
+The 2019 Open Enrollment period is happening now through January 23, 2019.
 Use our Getting Started Guide if you are applying for coverage today.

 Not sure how to choose the best plan for you?
 Visit this page to download copies of ConnectorCare or Health Connector plan shopping guides.